-(iv) Revenue and profit contribution
+(ii) Revenue and profit contribution

-Since the acquisition date to 30 June 2013, the Westweb Group has contributed to the Group revenues of \$nil and net profit of \$nil.
+Between the acquisition date to 30 June 2013, the Westweb Group contributed to the Consolidated Entity revenues of \$nil and net profit of \$nil.

 Had the acquisition occurred on 1 July 2012, consolidated revenue and net loss for the Group for the year ended 30 June 2013 would have been \$185k and \$428k respectively.